-Each java module is generated into its own ant target depending on each other according to source module dependencies.
-For compiling cyclyc module dependencies two steps compilation is performed:
+Each java module is generated into its own ant target that depends on other targets according to the source module dependencies.
+For compiling cyclic module dependencies, a two-step compilation is performed:

 - A "cycle" target compiles all modules in the cycle together.

 - Each module in the cycle is compiled with the result of compilation of "cycle" target in classpath.

 Java library consists of jars (either specified by path or as references to the other project layout) and class folders.
 The available elements are:

 - classes folder – a folder with classes;